Lash Extension Safety and Aftercare Product Sourcing Guide for Product Specs

 5. Economic Impact: The Cost of Hygiene vs. The Cost of Lawsuits

-In the United States, professional liability insurance for beauty salons is increasingly scrutinized based on sanitation records.
-Negligence regarding eyelash extension mites can lead to bacterial infections and permanent lash loss, which fall under “failure to provide standard of care.”
+In the United States, professional risk insurance for beauty salons is increasingly scrutinized based on sanitation records.
+Negligence regarding eyelash extension mites can lead to bacterial infections and permanent lash loss, which fall under “retention issue to provide standard of care.”

 Economic Risk Analysis (Annual Basis per Station)